mathworks/MATLAB-Simulink-Challenge-Project-Hub/projects/Selection of Mechanical Actuators Using Simulation-Based Analysis/README.md

 The outcome of this project could be an analysis of two or more actuation technologies with results presented using the property charts proposed in [1].
 The analysis should be presented as a short write-up with supporting Simulink/Simscape and associated MATLAB scripts used to produce the results.
 A good solution will be written in a way that enables others to build on your work by adding information for other actuation technologies.

-This project could take many different directions, but by way of example, here are some possible steps:
+This project could take many different directions, but by way of example, here are some suggested steps:

 1. Read and familiarize yourself with the Huber, Fleck and Ashby paper.
 2. Think about what other property charts a product designer might find useful – is the list in the Huber paper complete?